kanootoko/digitalModel_provision/README.md

   Also you can set some of the calculation parameters by setting values: *walking_time_cost*, *transport_time_cost*, *personal_transport_time_cost*, *walking_availability*, *significance*, *intensity*, *public_transport_availability_multiplier*, *personal_transport_availability_multiplier*, *max_target_s*,
   *target_s_divider*, *coeff_multiplier*.
 * **/api/provision/aggregated**: returns the aggregated provision value.
 Takes parameters by query.
-You should set at least something in: `social_group` for social group or "all", `city_function` for city city_function or "all, `living_situation` for living living_situation or "all", `region` for district, municipality or house (format: latitude,longitude). `region` can be also "inside_\<district\>" to list all of the municipalities inside the given district
+You can set: `social_group` for social group or "all", `city_function` for city city_function or "all", `living_situation` for living living_situation or "all", `region` for district, municipality or house (format: latitude,longitude). `region` can be also "inside_\<district\>" to list all of the municipalities inside the given district
+* **/api/provision/alternative**: returns alternative provision aggregation value for a given parameters.
+You can set: `social_group` for social group or "all", `service` for city service or "all", `living_situation` for living living_situation or "all", `region` for district, municipality or house (format: latitude,longitude). `region` can be also "inside_\<district\>" to list all of the municipalities inside the given district.
+  You can also set `return_debug_info` parameter to get results of inner calculations
 * **/api/provision/ready/houses**: returns the list of already aggregated by houses provision values.
   Takes parameters by query.
 You can set `social_group`, `city_function`, `living_situation` or `house` parameter to specify the request.
 * **/api/provision/ready/districts**: returns the list of already aggregated by districts provision values.